robertdwaltman/assignment1/bio.md

 I'm hoping that the course will help me discover what aspects of this very broad field would be best-suited for me.

+I'm currently in hiding after getting the attention of INTERPOL regarding some gemstones that may or may not have gone missing.

 Programming Background:

 I've taken several programming courses in my past, and was fortunate